tgasla/gvirtus-kai/docs/k3s-cheatsheet.md

 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--tls-san=$(curl ifconfig.me) --default-runtime=nvidia" sh -
 ```

+> [!NOTE]
+> The command `$(curl ifconfig.me)` returns the public IP address of your machine.
+If you prefer to use a different IP address, you can choose one from any available network interface on your node.

 **Flag explanation:**

 - `--tls-san`: This flag is mandatory if your K3S server will be accessed via its public IP address.